microsoft/spacy-ann-linker/docs/tutorial/remote_entity_linking.md

 ### Create a `remote_ann_linker` pipe

-Now create a `remote_ann_linker` pipe using `nlp.create_pipe` and set the `base_url` config value to the batch linking url of your web service.
+Now create a `remote_ann_linker` pipe using `nlp.add_pipe` and set the `base_url` config value to the batch linking url of your web service.
 If you're testing the service locally from the last step this should be `http://localhost:8080/link`

 ```Python hl_lines="10 11 12 13"
 {!./src/remote_ann_linker.py!}